percona/pxc-docs/docs/garbd-howto.md

 !!! note

-    On **Percona XtraDB Cluster** 8.0, SSL is enabled by default.
+    On **Percona XtraDB Cluster** {{vers}}, SSL is enabled by default.
 To run the Galera Arbitrator, you must copy the SSL certificates and configure `garbd` to use the certificates.

     It is necessary to specify the cipher.
 In this example, it is `AES128-SHA256`.
 If you do not specify the cipher, an error occurs with a “Terminate called after throwing an instance of ‘gnu::NotSet’” message.